-Marzano, Robert J., Pickering, Debra, and Pollock, Jane E. February 6, 2014egies for Increasing Student Achievement.
+Marzano, Robert J., Pickering, Debra, and Pollock, Jane E. Strategies for Increasing Student Achievement.
 Alexandria, VA: ASCD.
 January 2001.

 How to bring research findings into the classroom and find the time to research the research.
 Authors examine decades of research findings to distill results into nine categories of teaching strategies that have positive effects on student learning.

 Neuman, D. I-LEARN: A Model for Creating Knowledge in the Information Age.
 International Association of School Librarianship.
 Selected Papers from the Annual Conference (2008): 1-10.

 The I-LEARN Model-Identify, Locate, Evaluate, Apply, Reflect, Know- describes the process of learning with information and provides a learning sequence that children and youth can be taught.
 Grounded in research and theory from information science and instructional systems design, it is also based on the author's own research and writing.
 This theoretical model reflects an inquiry approach to learning and builds on the three-part information-literacy paradigm that underlies many instructional activities conducted in library media centers: accessing, evaluating, and using information.
 It expands that paradigm to focus specifically on the use of information as a tool for learning.

 Alliance for Excellent Education: Teaching for a New World: Preparing High School Educators to Deliver College- and Career-Ready Instruction